tsoernes/zed/TESTING_CONTEXT_TOOLS.md

 ```

 ```
-Can you call the memory tool with operation "list" through call_context_tool?
+[Removed: legacy memory tool test.
+The memory tool has been deleted.]
 ```

 **Expected behavior:**